PiSaucer/book-c-plus-plus/docs/Chapter1/GameStats/GameStats2.0/readme.md

 score = score + 100;
 ```

-This assignment statement says to take the current value of score, add 100, and
+This assignment statement says to take the current value of `score`, add 100, and
-assign the result back to score.
-In effect, the line increases the value of score by 100.
+assign the result back to `score`.
+In effect, the line increases the value of `score` by 100.

 ## Using Combined Assignment Operators